DatDevSteve/bugnix/README.md

 ### Check out the app here: <https://bugnix.streamlit.app>
  Bugnix is a powerful and efficient generative A.I. based code error analyzer and interpretor to make code debugging simpler

-Powered by [Microsoft's Azure AI](https://azure.microsoft.com/en-in/solutions/ai/), Bugnix is made under specific consideration of beginner level programmers, who find programming jargon an overwhelming experience, as well as for all the other programmers who find code debugging a tedious process.
+Powered by [Microsoft's Azure AI](https://azure.microsoft.com/en-in/solutions/ai/) and [Azure Computer Vision](), Bugnix is made under specific consideration of beginner level programmers, who find programming jargon an overwhelming experience, as well as for all the other programmers who find code debugging a tedious process.

 Trained on code errors from famous programming languages, Bugnix analyses the error fed by the user, and provides a simple explaination of the error.
 <br>